 Oxalates or oxalic acid occur naturally in most green leafy vegetables.
 It is also produced as a waste by our bodies.
 Oxalates bind themselves to Calcium as they leave the body, thus increasing the risk of kidney stones in some people.

-This also prevents absorption of Calcium by the body which results in bone-related issues.
+This also prevents the absorption of Calcium by the body which results in bone-related issues.
 Palak or spinach is one green that contains very high amounts of oxalate, as much as 755mg in half a cup of cooked spinach.

 Oxalates can be naturally flushed out of the body by consuming lots of water.
 Cooking too reduces oxalates considerably.
-Still, if you have a history of kidney-related issues reduce intake of these greens rather than avoid them completely.
+Still, if you have a history of kidney-related issues reduce your intake of these greens rather than avoid them completely.

 Lectins are anti-nutrients which are protein molecules that bind themselves to certain carbohydrates like sugar.
 Plant-based lectins are generally considered safe, still, they can become a matter of concern, depending on the type of lectin.